INFORMSJoC/2023.0142/README.md

 ```
 python3 ./scripts/runme.py
 ```
-csv file experiment results will be available in 'results' folder.
+csv file experiment results will be available in 'csv' folder.
 ## Results
 In image below is run result on Apple MacBook Pro 14 mid 2021 with processor Apple silicon M1 Pro.
 Python 3.11.5 interpreter.